menandmice/micetro_docs/guides/implementation/mfa_okta.rst

 Installation/Setup
 -------------------
 To begin the configuration process, you'll need to set up an application within Okta.
-This step will provide you with the necessary properties required for configuration
+This step will provide you with the necessary properties required for configuration.

 .. list-table:: Okta Application
    :widths: 50 50